sangambaral17/TradeMaster/QUICK_START_GUIDE.md

 ---

-## Welcome to TradeMaster! 🎉
+## Welcome to Walsong TradeMaster! 🎉

-Thank you for choosing TradeMaster®, your complete inventory and sales management solution.
+Thank you for choosing Walsong TradeMaster®, your complete inventory and sales management solution.
 This guide will help you get started in just **15 minutes**.

 ---

 ## 📦 What's Included

-- **TradeMaster Desktop Application** - The main program
+- **Walsong TradeMaster Desktop Application** - The main program
 - **User Guide (PDF)** - Complete reference manual
 - **Sample Data** - Pre-loaded products to explore
 - **Email Support** - help@walsongcontents.com